 Phase II of the ILPA Reporting Template Initiative

-In March of 2017, the ILPA launched Phase II of the Reporting Template initiative which focuses on supporting further global implementation.
-The ILPA Phase II Plan comprises a number of implementation initiatives to support and expand adoption of the Reporting Template.
+In March of 2017, ILPA launched Phase II of the Reporting Template initiative which focuses on supporting further global implementation.
+The ILPA Phase II Plan comprises a number of implementation initiatives to support and expand adoption of the Reporting Template:

 - Leverage existing Template users’ experiences to identify best practices for implementation, including raising awareness of the range of solutions from technology providers, fund administrators and other advisers